 The Sweet Potato Bread Pudding with Butterscotch Caramel sauce is the best thing since the 80’s crack cocaine epidemic.
-Not to sweet, super moist and the bed of sauce was ooey gooey goodness.
+Not too sweet, super moist and the bed of sauce was ooey-gooey goodness.

 In conclusion, it’s probably best to visit Kulture now, before everyone else.
 The menu prices are affordable, the location is perfect and the service is impeccable.
 As a blogger, I am honored to share my experience, and proud to support black business.

 Kulture is open from 11 a.m. to 7 p.m.
-Monday through Wednesday and 11 a.m. to 10 p.m. on Thursdays and Fridays at 701 Avenida De Las Americas, situated in the bottom floor of Partnership Tower.
-Stop in for lunch, happy hour or dinner, and keep a look out for the debut of their much anticipated brunch menu!
+Monday through Wednesday and 11 a.m. to 10 p.m. on Thursdays and Fridays at 701 Avenida De Las Americas, situated on the bottom floor of Partnership Tower.
+Stop in for lunch, happy hour, or dinner, and keep a lookout for the debut of their much-anticipated brunch menu!